 However, some limitations will make this not entirely optimal.
-For instance, many of the ETFs are currency-hedged, which may not be the best option for everybody.
+For instance, many ETFs are currency-hedged, which may not be the best option for everybody.

-The only fee you will pay is the fee of the ETFs you are using.
+The only other fee you will pay is for the ETFs you are using.
 And this can go very low.
 For instance, the CHSPI ETF (the best ETF for Swiss Stocks) only has a Total Expense Ratio of 0.1%.
 Such a level of fee is as good as you can get.

-So, Investart is going to be significantly cheaper than most other investing services.
-Since investing fees are extremely important, this can make a significant difference in the long-term.
+Since investing fees are extremely important, this can make a significant difference in the long term.